dpinney/helloDocker/README.md

 XXX Web app with form? flaskdoc up and running.
 Maybe do it via a CGI script. nginx doesn't have an easy CGI interface.
 So we went with Flask.

-OOO Something that runs on a timer? https://stackoverflow.com/questions/474528/what-is-the-best-way-to-repeatedly-execute-a-function-every-x-seconds-in-python
+XXX Something that runs on a timer? monitorliz.
+Look at docs. sched library looked promising, but multiprocessing or threading is a better solution.
+Went with threading.

 OOO Is this really portable to Windows?
 Move and test on a VM.